 Vue, on the other hand, is perfectly fit for creating highly adaptable user interfaces and sophisticated Single-page applications.
 Vue is the last framework to come out after React and Angular, but it’s gaining popularity fast.
 Being the most recent to come out, it can be said that Vue took the better things from both Angular and React.
 Companies that use Vue.js: Xiaomi, Alibaba, WizzAir, EuroNews, Grammarly, Gitlab and Laracasts, Adobe, Behance, Codeship, Reuters.

 When it comes to Angular, React or Vue, these are frameworks used world-wide by a vast number of developers.
 Of course, some developers love React, some love Angular or Vue.
 Therefore, while there are pros and cons for using either of these, at the end of the day it is the nature of the project that will eventually make the final decision in most cases.

-I work at Badin Soft and occupy the position of a product owner.
+I work at Badin Soft and occupy the position of a Cheif Business Officer.
 I am proud to say that I have been with Badin Soft since the very beginnings.
 Having an MA in English language and literature has helped me greatly with Badin’s presence on the international market.
-I am a product owner, and I also manage communication with the clients, work with development teams, and tackle various management and admin topics.
+I work on the position of CBO, and I also manage communication with the clients, work with development teams, and tackle various management and admin topics.
 I am very passionate about my job and Badin Soft, and feel happy to be working for a company which understand that it’s all about the people.